Here are some tips for maintaining your hot water heater:

 6. Water Temperature.

 It doesn’t take long for hot water to cause serious burns.
 Be extra cautious with babies, young children and elderly.
 About 4,000 children are scalded by tap water every year, injuries that can leave permanent scars or cause death.
 PDM can help with anti-scalding valves to effectively mix hot and cold water to regulate temperature.
+For every 10°F you lower the temperature, you can save up to 5% on your hot water utility bills.

 120°F – Can scald in over 2 minutes